SeaQL/seaql.github.io/SeaORM/blog/2022-05-31-welcome-summer-of-code-2022-contributors.md

 ## Projects of SeaQL Summer of Code 2022

 There are many more vibrant contributors we want to mentor but we only received two slots from Google.
-That is why we, SeaQL foundation, utilizes our own fund and offers two more slots under SSoC internship program.
+That is why we, the SeaQL foundation, are utilizing our own funding to offer two more slots under the SSoC internship program.

 ### A GraphQL Framework on Top of SeaORM